Development of the South East European Cooperation Process

 After a 7 year period leading up to 2008 the Stability Pact had exercised its intended role.
 The situation in the region entered in a new phase with the SEE countries' EU membership either achieved or having very real perspectives.
 Following the decision on a gradual evolution of the SP into a more regionally owned, streamlined and effective regional cooperation framework, the activities of the Stability Pact were handed over the Regional Cooperation Council, while Parliamentary Cooperation remained an overarching theme of the new RCC.
 In order to reach a more effective, coordinated and much more institutionalised sustainable cooperation between the parliaments of the region, a Regional Secretariat/Focal Point was decided to be established.

-The RCC constituent meeting was also the last meeting of the
+The RCC constituent meeting was also the last meeting of the Stability Pact Regional Table, held on 27th February 2008 in Sofia.

 The RCC took over the implementation of multilateral decisions aiming to stabilise and integrate the region into European structures.
 The focus of attention was on economic and social development, infrastructure, justice and home affairs, efficient cooperation in the field of security, parliamentarÆeration and human capital.